When to visit the vet?

 Outlook on current research

 Another focus of current research is on improving diagnostic techniques.
-New imaging techniques and biomarker diagnoses are being developed to detect heart disease earlier and more accurately.
-These advances could make it possible to treat dogs at an earlier stage of the disease, reducing the risk of cardiac arrest.
-In addition, research is being carried out on portable devices that continuously monitor heart activity and can sound an alarm if abnormalities occur.
+New imaging methods and biomarker diagnostics are being developed to detect heart disease earlier and more accurately.
+These advances could enable treatment of dogs at an earlier stage of the disease, thereby reducing the risk of cardiac arrest.
+Furthermore, research is being conducted on wearable devices that can continuously monitor heart activity and sound an alarm when abnormalities are detected.

-In the field of therapeutic research, intensive work is being carried out to develop new drugs and therapies.
-The aim is to find treatments that can effectively support or restore heart function after cardiac arrest has occurred.
-This also includes research into stem cell therapies and the use of pacemakers or defibrillators in dogs.
-Such technological and medical advances offer promising prospects for the treatment of dogs suffering from heart problems.
+In the area of therapeutic research, intensive work is being done on developing new medications and therapies.
+The goal is to find treatments that can effectively support or restore heart function after cardiac arrest has occurred.
+This includes research into stem cell therapies and the use of pacemakers or defibrillators in dogs.
+Such technological and medical advances offer promising prospects for treating dogs suffering from heart problems.

 Finally, the education and training of veterinarians and pet owners is also regarded as an important area of research.
 The development of standardized protocols for emergency care and the implementation of first aid courses for cardiac arrest in pets are intended to help increase the chances of survival of dogs in the event of cardiac arrest.
 This training can be crucial in reducing the time to initiate life-saving measures.